A celebrity and criminal shame casebook

 - Frances Warren to hang herself over anxiety about the colour of her hair.

 Like Gayle Newland, William Vahey felt so ashamed of his homosexual urges that the only way he could express them was by molesting drugged students.
 His victims in turn felt an overwhelming sense of shame at being molested.
-Had Vahey shaken their hands they wouldn’t have minded a bit, but shaking their penises violated an internal boundary within his victims’ psyches so traumatic that it impelled them to take their own lives.
+Had Vahey shaken their hands they wouldn’t have minded a bit.
+But shaking their penises violated an internal boundary within his victims’ psyches so traumatic it impelled them to take their own lives.

 Tabak, Newland, Warboys and Vahey were trapped in a prison of prohibitive sexual beliefs.
-Under its unbearable pressure Joanne Yeates was murdered, an elaborate sexual deception played out, a hundred women were raped, and unknown numbers of schoolboys were molested, some of whom later killed themselves.
+Under its unbearable pressure Joanne Yeates was murdered, an elaborate sexual deception played out, a hundred women raped, and unknown numbers of schoolboys molested, some of whom later killed themselves.
 The suicides of Vahey’s victims show that these beliefs are not just restricted to perpetrators.
-They are prevalent to a significant degree in wider society as well; in other words, they are institutionalised.
+They are prevalent to a significant degree in wider society as well; i.e., institutionalised.

 The case of Frances Warren is less obvious.
 To most people, the idea of hanging oneself over fears that one’s hair is a particular colour may seem senseless.
 Yet, for Warren, it was clearly a matter of vital importance.
 Anxiety is the key element in understanding her behaviour.
-She was so overwhelmed by painful feelings about her appearance they ultimately drove her to commit suicide.
+Painful feelings about her appearance so overwhelmed Frances Warren they ultimately drove her to commit suicide.
 Beneath her anxiety lurked a profound sense of shame about her physical appearance.

 The case studies given above show that a permanent destructive force, centered on the emotions, the body, and on sexuality, is at work in many people’s lives.